Miami FL Landscape Architect

 Licensed Landscape Architecture, Land Planning & Irrigation Design for Miami and South Florida Development Projects

-Miami is one of the most dynamic—and technically demanding—development markets in the United States.
+Engaging a Miami landscape architect with firsthand knowledge of South Florida’s regulatory environment, hydrology, and subtropical conditions is not a formality — it’s a project efficiency decision.
+Miami is one of the most technically demanding development markets in the United States.
 The combination of some of the lowest urban elevations in North America, an aggressive hurricane threat window, limerock and marl soils with minimal permeability, a robust urban tree canopy ordinance, and one of the country’s most complex coastal regulatory environments makes landscape architecture in Miami-Dade County a specialized discipline.
 Getting it right from the start matters more here than in almost any other market.

-Evergreen Design Group is a Florida-licensed landscape architecture firm (FL License 6666711) that has been delivering land planning, landscape architecture, and irrigation design for development projects since 2005.
+Evergreen Design Group is a Florida Board of Landscape Architecture licensed landscape architecture firm (FL License 6666711) that has been delivering land planning, landscape architecture, and irrigation design for development projects since 2005.
 We work directly with architects, civil engineers, land developers, and design-build contractors on commercial, mixed-use, multifamily, master-planned community, and civic projects throughout Miami, Miami-Dade County, Broward County, and the broader South Florida region.
 We don’t design projects for homeowners.
 Our practice is built around the professional development community.

 Why Miami Is One of the Most Technically Complex Landscape Architecture Markets in the Country